rudolfsspuris/C-to-MIPS-Compiler-Y2/README.md

 # C to MIPS Compiler

 The task we were given was to implement features of a C89 to MIPS compiler.
-Notable files to take a closer look are:
+Notable files to take a closer look at are:

   src/ast_compile.cpp - Contanins the functions that traverse and output MIPS code for each class in the parse tree.